isc-projects/kea/doc/sphinx/arm/ddns.rst

 `RFC 4703, section
 5.2, <https://tools.ietf.org/html/rfc4703#section-5.2>`__ describes
 issues that may arise with dual-stack clients.
 These are clients that wish to have both IPv4 and IPv6 mappings for the same FQDN.
-For this to work properly, the clients are required to embed their IPv6 DUID within their IPv4 client identifier option, as described in `RFC 4703 <https://tools.ietf.org/html/rfc4361>`__.
+To work properly, clients must embed their IPv6 DUID within their IPv4 client identifier option, as described in `RFC 4703 <https://tools.ietf.org/html/rfc4361>`__.
 In this way, DNS updates for both IPv4 and IPv6 can be managed under the same DHCID RR.
 Kea does not